tudo-cni-atlas/atlas_rtls/README.md

 Due to the numerous configuration files that are required to run the ATLAS RTLS, a seperate deployment-specific config repository is needed.
 An example is provided here:
 [Example config and raw data](https://github.com/tudo-cni-atlas/atlas_config_example/)

-The required firmware will be provided in the near future.
+The firmware for the nodes will be provided upon completion of academic review.

 ## Nodes